 QUICK FACTS

 The granted certifications tend to differ based on personal needs and requirements.
 If you are at the start of your career and do not want to spend too much, begin with PSM I, which is quite reasonable.
-In case of CSM, it is more popular, hence reputation drives validation.
-In enterprise surroundings, SAFe Scrum Master certification is usually more preferred.
+In the case of CSM, it is more popular; hence, reputation drives validation.
+In enterprise surroundings, the SAFe Scrum Master certification is usually preferred.
 Consider your professional objectives, the organizations you aim to work for, and your preferred methods of learning to understand what is best for you.